 Cache Plugin

 The official caching plugin for endpoint-fetcher.
-It provides intelligent, type-safe caching with support for TTL, LRU (Least Recently Used) eviction, and custom storage adapters.
+Provides TTL-based caching with LRU eviction and custom storage support.

 Installation